ojaha065/ojaha065/README.md

 Don't know how you stumbled across my little corner here but glad to have you.

 I'm a junior developer currently living in Mikkeli, Finland.
-I just finished my studies in the university of applied sciences (or polytechnic, as it's known is some places).
+I graduated from applied sciences (or polytechnic, as it's known is some places) in 2020.
 My degree programme mostly specialized in modern web development.
 Currently, I'm working as IT Specialist at [Disec Oy](https://disec.fi/ "Disec Oy").

 During my free time I'm hacking together projects all over the place.
 Feel free to check out my repos to learn more if interested. 🙂